GemmyPhan/GeekHunter/README.md

 --- Technologies:
-+	This appliocation was made by using C# WPF (Visual Studio 2015) and SQLite
++	This appliocation was made by using C# Window Form (Visual Studio 2015) and SQLite